Finished Project SEEMI

 - Under which circumstances can microinsurance act as a complement to informal safety nets?

-To address these questions, we combine the approach of agent-based modelling with social network analysis to develop a stylized dynamic simulation model.
+To answer these questions, we combined the approach ofwith to develop a stylized dynamic simulation model.
 The innovation of this approach is that it simultaneously takes into consideration feedbacks in the social-ecological system, interactions between actors, and changes in social structures.
-Our model-based analysis is guided by two case studies: (a) drought insurance in Kenya and Ethiopia and (b) health insurance in Cambodia.
+Our model-based analysis was guided by two case studies: (a) drought insurance in and (b) health insurance in Cambodia.

-Thanks to our systematic approach of gradually increasing complexity, we achieve contribution to knowledge on two levels.
-First, we offer process-based explanations of empirically observable patterns from the case studies; and second, we advance a thorough understanding of the effects of microinsurance at the systems level – particularly regarding the relevance of social-ecological feedbacks.
+Thanks to our systematic approach of gradually increasing complexity, we achieved contribution to knowledge on two levels.
+First, we offered process-based explanations of empirically observable patterns from the case studies; and second, we advanced a thorough understanding of the effects of microinsurance at the systems level – particularly regarding the relevance of social-ecological feedbacks.

-The project is funded by the German Research Foundation (DFG).
+The project was funded by the German Research Foundation (DFG).